Security & Encryption

 |---|---|

-| Normal API operation (sync, pull, push) | No — server stores and serves encrypted blobs |
+| Normal API operation (sync, pull, push) | No — the server stores and serves encrypted blobs; nothing decrypts on this path |

-| Database backup is accessed externally | No — backups contain only encrypted data |
+| A database backup leaks, keys untouched | No — backups contain only encrypted data |

-| Full server access is obtained | No — encrypted data without the separate key infrastructure is unreadable |
+| An attacker gets the database but not the keys | No — encrypted data without the key infrastructure is unreadable |

 On-Device Protection